BlockchainCommons/GordianWallet-iOS/Docs/Electrum-guide.md

 <img src="../Images/Electrum/28_tapsign.PNG" alt="" width="250"/>

-### 25. FN2 will first pass it to your node for processing and signing, then FN2 will sign it locally with the seed that is on the device.
+### 25. Gordian Wallet will first pass it to your node for processing and signing, then Gordian Wallet will sign it locally with the seed that is on the device.
 It actually loops through all the seeds on your device and signs it if it can.
-Your current active node in FN2 must be on the same network as the transaction your trying to sign or it will fail.
+Your current active node in Gordian Wallet must be on the same network as the transaction your trying to sign or it will fail.

 <img src="../Images/Electrum/29_signing.PNG" alt="" width="250"/>

 ### 26. At this point the psbt may still need more signatures or may be fully signed.
-If it is complete FN2 finalizes the psbt, converts it to a signed raw transaction and parses each input and output and displays the fee for you to confirm before broadcasting.
+If it is complete Gordian Wallet finalizes the psbt, converts it to a signed raw transaction and parses each input and output and displays the fee for you to confirm before broadcasting.
 If it is incomplete it will allow you to export the updated psbt as raw data file like the one we imported or as base64 so that you can pass the psbt to another signer.

 <img src="../Images/Electrum/30_verifyingsignedtx.PNG" alt="" width="250"/>